brianmueller/p5js/README.md

 ---
 ## Interaction
-* `mouseX` and `mouseY` are system variables that use the coordinates of the user's mouse
+* `mouseX` and `mouseY` are system variables that contain the coordinates of the user's mouse
 * `function mousePressed(){}` is called when the user clicks the mouse
 * `function keyPressed(){}` is called when the user presses a key